AlexanderSlokov/Kallisto/README.md

-# Kallisto - An In-Memory Secrets Engine
+# Naughtian Kallisto - An In-Memory Secrets Engine

 *"Fast like Redis.
 API requests?
 Just like Vault.*

 *Sounds like it uses RocksDB?
 Hell yes!
 And architecturally, it's the lovely daughter of Envoy Proxy.*

-*Plus, it clusters up using NuRaft.*

 (...)

-If you are wondering why this project is called Kallisto, It's because we want to make something beautiful about Software Architect, Data Structure and Algorithm.

-We use C++20, not Rust.
-Because a 100-year lifespan isn't long enough to fight both the borrow checker and C++ at the same time."*

 Kallisto is a high-performance secret management engine built with C++20.
-It provides a secure and efficient way to store and retrieve secrets with a focus on performance and scalability.
+It provides a secure and efficient way to store and retrieve secrets with a focus on performance and scalability. *

 # HOW TO USE

 Kallisto provides **two interfaces**: a **CLI (Command Line Interface)** for interactive local usage, and a **Server mode** with HTTP APIs for production deployment.

+## Building

-## Prerequisites
+### Prerequisites

 - **C++20 compiler** (GCC 13+ or Clang 16+)
 - **CMake** 3.20+
 - **vcpkg** (only for Server mode — provides RocksDB, simdjson)

-## Building

 ### Core Build (CLI only — no external dependencies)